microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 Make sure to also add a collider to the object, matching its grabbable bounds.
 To make the object respond to near articulated hand input, add the [`NearInteractionGrabbable.cs`](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.Services/InputSystem/NearInteractionGrabbable.cs) script as well.

-You can enable physics behaviour for the object manipulator by adding a rigidbody component to the object.
+Physics behaviour can be enabled for the object manipulator by adding a rigidbody component to the object.
 Physics behaviour enabled by adding this component is discussed in greater detail in [*Physics and collisions*](#physics-and-collisions).

-You can also constrain manipulation by adding [manipulation constraint components](#transform-constraints) to the object.
-These are special components that work with manipulation that change the manipulation behaviour in some way.
+As well as this, manipulation can be constrained by adding [manipulation constraint components](#transform-constraints) to the object.
+These are special components that work with manipulation and change the manipulation behaviour in some way.

 ![Manipulation Handler](../Documentation/Images/ObjectManipulator/MRTK_ObjectManipulator_Howto.png)